ROCm/ROCmValidationSuite/docs/install/installation.rst

 Building from source code
 ---------------------------

-RVS has been developed as an open source solution.
+RVS is as an open source solution.
 You can find the source code and related documentation in the `RVS GitHub repository <https://github.com/ROCm/ROCmValidationSuite>`_.

 Package manager installation
 ------------------------------

-Based on the OS, use the appropriate package manager to install the rocm-validation-suite package.
+Based on the OS, use the appropriate package manager to install the RVS package.

-For more details, refer to the `ROCm Validation Suite GitHub site. <https://github.com/ROCm/ROCmValidationSuite>`_
+For more details, refer to the `ROCm Validation Suite GitHub repository. <https://github.com/ROCm/ROCmValidationSuite>`_

 RVS package components are installed in ``/opt/rocm``.
 The package contains: